REDSHOT98/CleanSweep/README.md

 **Tired of a cluttered photo gallery?
 Get organized with a swipe!**

-CleanSweep is a powerful and private tool for Android that helps you reclaim storage space and organize your photos and videos with a fun, simple, Tinder-like interface.
+CleanSweep is a powerful and private application for Android that helps you reclaim storage space and organize your photos and videos with a fun, simple, Tinder-like interface.
 Swipe right to keep, swipe left to delete.
 It's that easy.

 Best of all, **CleanSweep is 100% offline.** Your files and your data never leave your device, ensuring your memories remain private.